CCExtractor/website/content/public/gsoc/takehome.md

 You can still opt for the standard ones (such as fixing issues on GitHub) --- these are just alternatives that are available.

+Note: You might be wondering why we don't add links to anything here.
+It's just to make sure that you know how to find things yourself :-)

 ---

 ### sway configuration override